 - Optimizing organizational strategic position and innovation within ongoing market reforms

 - Developing novel care models, such as accountable care organizations and mobile acute care teams

 - Cross and inter-cultural competence in service delivery

 - Health care disparities and direct community engagement

 - Engaging in effective change of organizational delivery systems

-The program is specifically designed for health care professionals in leadership roles with at least seven years experience in that capacity.
+The program is specifically designed for health care professionals in leadership roles.
+Applicants should possess a record of significant and increasing professional responsibility in the health care delivery field.
 The unique educational approach and online learning management system will afford students flexibility in completing engaging coursework at times convenient to them.
 It will also provide multiple opportunities for, collaborative learning and networking with other program participants, faculty, and health care leaders.

 The program will involve, on average,16 hours per week of time dedicated to fulfilling the requirements of the learning experience.
 Courses are sequenced in consecutive seven week blocks with some intermittent and brief breaks.
 There are two onsite residency seminar sessions: one at the beginning of the program and one that bridges into the second year.

 The program will begin in August 2014 with a required one week on-site residency session at our main campus in New York City.
 With the exception of a second on-site residency session the following summer and a two week intensive online course on the Affordable Care Act, all other courses will be seven weeks in length and delivered sequentially online.
 It will take students 21 months to complete all the requirements of the program.
 Please see the course schedule for full details.